WLCG-AuthZ-WG/jwks-cache/specification.md

    Interpreted as a Unix epoch time; after this time point, the contents of the cache entry should be ignored.
 * `jwks`: The contents of the JWKS object for the issuer.
-   The JWKS may, for example, be fetched from the `jwks_uri` key in the issuer's OIDC metadata discovery data.
+   The JWKS may be fetched from the `jwks_uri` key in the issuer's OIDC metadata discovery data.

 Any undefined keys in the object (such as `next_update` in the above